Working Holiday Program

 Immigration Pointer, your trusted consultants for Canada Immigration and the Canada Working Holiday program!
 We're here to guide you through the process, handle all paperwork, and ensure a seamless experience from start to finish.

-What is Canada Working Holiday program?
+What is Canada Working Holiday Program?

 The Canada Working Holiday program, part of the International Experience Canada (IEC) program, offers temporary work permits to young individuals from over 30 countries, including Australia.
 This program allows you to legally live and work in Canada for either 12 or 24 months, depending on your citizenship.